KarlsonAV/AlgorytmyPUT_semester2/README.md

 # AlgorytmyPUT_semester2
-Repository for homework on Algorithms and data structures
+Repository for homework on Algorithms and data structures in team (Andrei, Ivan)